 Ruth grew up in a churchgoing family and, by God’s grace, can’t remember a time when she didn’t know Jesus as her Saviour.
 She has been part of the St Leonard’s Church family since arriving in Exeter as a student in 2003.
 After graduating, Ruth worked as a Ministry Assistant at St Leonard’s for a year before training as a primary school teacher.
 In 2019 she began working full time with the under 11s and their families at St Leonard’s Church and has continued to build on our strong links with St Leonard’s Primary School.

-Mel has 2 children and is married to Nick, a nurse at the local hospital.
+Mel has 2 grown up children and is married to Nick, a nurse at the local hospital.
 Mel came to know Jesus at her church youth group and school Christian Union, when she realised she needed to decide for herself who Jesus really is.
 Mel works in the office three days a week organising Sundays and much more.

 Fiona is married to Tim, who works at the University, and they have 2 children.
-Fiona was brought up in a strong christian family but made her own commitment to Christ at 14.
+Fiona was brought up in a strong Christian family but made her own commitment to Christ at 14.
 She has worked in the office for 4 years dealing with mainly Safeguarding administration and Centre bookings.